Ricette di Sicilia

 - 1

-Cut the wild boar into bite-sized chunks and place in a bowl with the wine, vegetables, herbs and spices.
-Leave to marinate for at least 8 hours in the fridge.
+Cut the wild boar into bite-sized pieces and marinate in a bowl with the red wine, vegetables, herbs and spices for at least 8 hours in the fridge.

 - 2

-After marinating, drain the meat, rinse it lightly and pat dry with kitchen paper.
+After marinating, drain the meat, rinse it briefly, and pat dry with kitchen towel.

 - 3

-In a large pan, gently sweat the carrot, celery, onion, garlic and rosemary in a drizzle of olive oil until softened.
+Prepare a soffritto by gently frying carrot, celery, onion, garlic and rosemary in a saucepan with a drizzle of olive oil.

 - 4

-Add the meat and brown it over a lively heat for a few minutes.
+Add the boar pieces and brown over a fairly high heat for a few minutes.

 - 5

-Pour in the red wine, letting the alcohol evaporate.
+Pour in the red wine and let the alcohol evaporate.

 - 6

-Stir in the tomato passata, a glass of water, season with salt and pepper, then cover and simmer very gently for about three hours, stirring occasionally.
+Stir in the tomato passata, a glass of water, salt and pepper.
+Cover and let simmer very gently for about 3 hours, stirring now and then.

 - 7